-My name is Abby, and I am the face of arthritis.
+My name is Abby, and I have been the face of arthritis since 2011.
 My knee became swollen when I was 19 months old.
 It hurt to walk and crawl, and I woke up at night crying in pain.
 The diagnosis took 4 weeks, 11 x-rays, 9 vials of blood, 2 blood cultures, 6 visits to 3 different doctors and the CHOP emergency room, and 3 weeks of antibiotics to rule out Lyme disease.

 I had arthritis in my right knee, ankle, and pinky toe.
 In addition to attacking my joints, it attacked the muscles in my right leg.
 I changed from a non-stop talking/singing girl that always ran around to a quiet, reserved girl that always wanted to be carried.